Globoplox/bmp/README.md

 # bmp

 Parse and build BMP files in crystal lang.
 No dependency.
-Allows to read most BMP file with [Pluto](https://github.com/phenopolis/pluto).
+Allows to simplest BMP files with [Pluto](https://github.com/phenopolis/pluto).

 ## Installation